arelyzmmarin/cse15l-lab-reports/Lab5.md

 In order to fix this, the upper bound in the for loop needed to be changed from size()-2 to size()-1.
 This will count every element in the list without forgetting anything.

 Part 2 – Reflection
+Something cool that I learned in my labs was nagivating vim.
+I have seen so many memes of vim on Instagram and TikTok, but I had no clue what they meant.
+Now I can understand these jokes as well as use vim in my classes, internships, etc. It was fun memeorizing the different commands becuase even though I can type fast, the vim commands make typing even more faster and efficient for me.